-Clause 2 of Bill C-26 imposes a mandatory minimum punishment of imprisonment for one year if the offence is committed for the purpose of trafficking and the substance involved is included in Schedule I and is in an amount that does not exceed one kilogram, or is listed in Schedule II.
+Clause 2 of Bill C-15 imposes a mandatory minimum punishment of imprisonment for one year if the offence is committed for the purpose of trafficking and the substance involved is included in Schedule I and is in an amount that does not exceed one kilogram, or is listed in Schedule II.
+The minimum punishment will also apply if the offender, while committing the offence, abused a position of trust or authority or had access to an area that is restricted to authorized persons (such as in an airport) and used that access to commit the offence.
 As in clauses 1 and 3, the maximum punishment of imprisonment for life is retained.
 Under new section 6(3)(a.1), the mandatory minimum punishment increases to two years' imprisonment if the Schedule I substance that is trafficked is in an amount that exceeds one kilogram.